 The Best Time to Post on Facebook for Maximum Exposure

-Looking for the best times to post on Facebook to get the most amount of reach, engagement, and sales?
-In this article we'll look at the best times to post based on what business you're in and what market you serve.
+Looking for the best time to post on Facebook to get the most amount of reach, engagement, and sales?
+In this article, we'll look at the best times to post on Facebook based on what business you're in and what market you serve.

 As an online entrepreneur, you are constantly tweaking your social media business strategies in order to better reach your target market.
 However, as the rules of the social media marketing game keep changing and new opportunities arise, keeping up with best practices can be tricky and challenging.